narfman0/GDXWorld/README.md

 active to complete is represented, be it visually, in the physics environment, or in another similarly stealthy and cool manner.

+A quest may be repeatable, which could be useful for what some may consider "scripting," such that you have some sort of environmental trigger and repeatable physics manifestation.
+An example could be a distance based trigger which manifests in a motor turning on for an elevator or similar behavior.

 ### Light
 Light mode creates a world editor interface for the box2dlights https://code.google.com/p/box2dlights extension to libgdx.
 This allows you to